Surgeons OverSeas (SOS)

 Over 2 billion people around the world do not have access to basic surgical care.
 Approximately 56 million people in Africa need an operation today.

 Surgeons OverSeas (SOS) provides support to local surgeons, hospitals and Ministries of Health in low and middle-income countries to assist in developing long-term surgical capacity.
-SOS programs concentrate on emergency and essential surgical care - basic and life saving procedures that can easily be undertaken and taught in resource-limited environments.
+SOS programs concentrate on emergency and basic surgical care - life saving and disability preventing procedures that can easily be undertaken and taught in resource-limited environments.
 SOS also provides a forum for surgeons and residents in developed countries to more easily connect with colleagues in developing countries.

-The Surgeons OverSeas (SOS) philosophy is one of empowering local surgeons and physicians to safely provide the surgical care that is vitally needed for many of the world’s poorest populations.
+The Surgeons OverSeas (SOS) philosophy is one of assisting local surgeons and physicians to safely provide the surgical care that is vitally needed for many of the world’s poorest populations.

 Support-a-surgeon: Support for local operating room healthcare workers.
 Monetary levels were determined based on consultation with local administrators and Ministries of Health personnel.
 A local contact person was identified to assure equitable distribution of funds.
 Persons who receive funds confirm their desire to abide by the principles of SOS and agree to use standard precautions.